OpenGATE/opengate/docs/source/user_guide/user_guide_installation.md

     pip install --force-reinstall "opengate[novis]"

+Note that the option ```--force-reinstall``` is only needed if you already installed the conventional opengate before.

 ## Additional command lines tools

 There is some additional commands lines tools that can also be used, see the [addons section](user_guide_addons.md).